 4. Microchip for Their Safety

 What would you do if your pet suddenly ran away?
-Despite what you think, your dog or cat may not be able to find its way home again.
+Despite what you think, your dog or cat may not be able to find their way home again.
 They could be hit by a passing vehicle or taken to an animal shelter.
 Unfortunately, without any identification or tracking device, you may lose them forever.
 That’s why it’s essential to microchip your pet.
-GPS can be used to locate your pet which keeps them safe.
+GPS can be used to locate your pet.
+This keeps them safe.

 5. Play Dates for Pet Socializing

-Pets are like humans; they need to interact with other animals.
+Pets are like humans, they need to interact with other animals.
 This is an important part of their lives because it allows them to get used to new surroundings and social situations.
 Good pet parents should have their animals interact with other animals so they can play together and have fun.
-There are lots of groups that encourage pet socializing.
+It’s good for their mental health.
+And, there are lots of groups that encourage pet socializing.
 These groups can be useful resources for pet parents, too.

 6. Regular Grooming Is Essential

-Responsible pet parents should know to bathe their animals regularly.
+Responsible pet parents know to bathe their animals – and know this must be done regularly.
 However, it may also be necessary to have some professional grooming done.
-For instance, cutting a dog’s nails or coat could be tricky to try at home, while some grooming needs should only be done by a professional.
+For instance, cutting a dog’s nails or coat could be tricky to try at home.
+A professional dog groomer would be able to deal with this task.
+What’s more, some grooming needs should only be handled by a professional.

 7. Educate Yourself on Your Chosen Breed

 Being a pet parent is hard work.
 There are a lot of responsibilities on your shoulders and you need to know how to care for them.
 Every pet is different; they have different needs and medical requirements.
 It’s essential to do some research about the breed of cat or dog you have.
 This may make it easier to see to their needs and become a better parent also.